(+ = in Holy Orders of the Anglican Church; * = part-time)

 Medieval liturgy, the Divine Office, medieval monasticism, Christian chant and psalmody, Anglican liturgy and piety

-Jesse Billett joined the Faculty of Divinity as a full-time Assistant Professor in July 2012, having previously been a post-doctoral fellow at St. John’s College, Cambridge, and at the Centre for Medieval Studies here in Toronto.
-His research has focussed mainly on the history of the Divine Office (the daily “hours” of prayer observed in religious communities) in the medieval West.
+Jesse Billett joined the Faculty of Divinity as an Assistant Professor in 2012 and was promoted to Associate Professor in 2018.
+Before coming to Trinity, he was a post-doctoral fellow at St. John’s College, Cambridge, and at the Centre for Medieval Studies here in Toronto.
+His research has focused mainly on the history of the liturgy in the medieval West, but more recently he has also published on the Book of Common Prayer in Anglican history and spirituality.
+He welcomes inquiries from prospective research students interested in all aspects of liturgical history.
 Formerly a choral scholar at King’s College, Cambridge, Jesse is an experienced practitioner of sacred music, with a particular interest in Gregorian chant.
 Contact Jesse Billett here.
+Personal website.

 Dr. Walter Deller worked for the Diocese of Toronto from 1991-2001 as Coordinator of the Logos Institute, and then as Director of Program Resources.
 From 2001-2008 he served as Principal.
 Vice-Chancellor and Professor of Old Testament and Congregational Life, at the College of Emmanuel and St. Chad in Saskatoon.
 In 2009 he spent time travelling and living in the Diocese of Masasi in southern Tanzania.
 He has served on the Anglican Church of Canada’s Faith, Worship and Ministry Committee, as a member of the Primate’s Theological Commission, and the Hymn Book Task Force.
 From 1983-2001 he was Assistant Organist at the Parish of St. Martin in-the-Fields, West Toronto.
 In 2008 he gave the lectures Human Rights and the Church: Living in the Presence of Jesus the Human One for the Trinity Divinity Associate Conference in 2008.
 Other work includes: “The Bible, Human Sexuality, Marriage and Same Sex Unions”, an accompanying article to the Galilee Report of the Primate’s Theological Commission; “Prophecy, Leadership and Communities in Crisis in Ancient Israel” in Living Together in the Church: Including Our Differences, ed.
 Greig S. Dunn and Chris Ambidge, (Toronto: Anglican Book Centre, 2004); and “Lectionary, Church and Context—The Disaster of the Revised Common Lectionary.”
 Liturgy Canada 11/1 (2005).
 He recently completed a book manuscript, Death and Life in the Wilderness: A Theological Exploration of Congregational Life and Leadership.
 He has also collaborated with colleagues at the University of Saskatchewan on micro-historical and archival analysis relating to the impact of government policy and social change on the health of northern First Nations communities over the course of the twentieth century.